hrissan/smartbudget2appengine/README.md

 Now, some device will sync to server first, let's say it is A, it sends offset 3 and its changes [A1, A2], and server adds them to server storage, resulting in list [1, 2, 3, A1, A2], now A1 and A2 got permanent IDs 4 and 5, and we we will refer to them as 4 and 5, so in server DB list looks like [1, 2, 3, 4, 5], device A gets suffix of this list starting from offset 3 as a response to sync RPC call, and this is new local DB on device A.

-Now when device B sends it's own changes [B1, B2] together with starting offset 3, server intead replies with existing changes [4, 5], and device B first adds new changes [4, 5] to its DB, then rebases (applies after), its own changes [B1, B2], so list on device B temporarily looks like [1, 2, 3, 4, 5] [B1, B2].
+Now when device B sends it's own changes [B1, B2] together with starting offset 3, server instead replies with existing changes [4, 5], and device B first adds new changes [4, 5] to its DB, then rebases (applies after), its own changes [B1, B2], so list on device B temporarily looks like [1, 2, 3, 4, 5] [B1, B2].

 But during rebase, conflicts can occur, for example, 4 could be deleting account, and B1 is renaming that same account.